mfurkanayhan/MFA.Result/README.md

 Contributions are welcome!
 If you have suggestions or want to improve `MFA.Result`, please feel free to fork the repository, make changes, and submit a pull request.
 ## License
 `MFA.Result` is available under the MIT license.
 See the LICENSE file for more info.
-## Contact
-For any questions or feedback, please contact Muhammet Furkan Ayhan at mfurkana067@gmail.com